LaBargeLab/IQR_test/README.md

      geneset       - character vector of interested genes (same nomenclature as symbol)

-The output of `r stoichiometry()` is a dataframe that you can use for stat tests e.g.:
+The output of `stoichiometry()` is a dataframe that you can use for stat tests e.g.:

 ```r
 t.test( stoi$IQR ~stoi$variable)
 ```

-And there is a convenience plotting wrapper in `r stoi_plot`
+And there is a convenience plotting wrapper in `stoi_plot`

 An example pipeline is in the script run_IQR_script.R